PixarAnimationStudios/ruby-jss/README-2.0.0.md

 ### API data are no longer cached (?)

+---
+**NOTE:**
-**NOTE:** As of this writing, caching has been removed for the objects from the Jamf Pro API, but caching remains in the Classic API.
-Its removal, or the re-instatement of caching for JP API objects, are pending discussion with other users of ruby-jss.
+Caching has been removed for the objects from the Jamf Pro API, but remains for those from the Classic API.
+The re-instatement of caching for JP API objects is pending discussion with other users of ruby-jss.

+---

 Pre-2.0, methods that would fetch large datasets from the server would always cache that data in the Connection object, and by default use the cache in future calls unless a `refresh` parameter is given.
 These datasets included: